STORYMIRROR

 "Yes, he's fine.
 He's sitting in another room."

-Shuli followed the doctor to the waiting room.
+Shuli followed the doctor to her father's office.
 She knocked on the door, and then a man answered.
 "Come in."

 Shuli entered the room and saw her dad sitting in a chair reading a book.
 He looked tired.
-"Hi Abu," Shuli said.
+"Hi dad," Shuli said.

 "Hello Shuli," he replied.